sampsonv/github-trending/README.md

 * 【2023-10-15】[wechatpay-apiv3 / wechatpay-java](https://github.com/wechatpay-apiv3/wechatpay-java) - 微信支付 APIv3 的官方 Java Library
 ## Python

+* 【2023-12-03】[mlc-ai / mlc-llm](https://github.com/mlc-ai/mlc-llm) - Enable everyone to develop, optimize and deploy AI models natively on everyone's devices.
+* 【2023-12-03】[Azure / azure-sdk-for-python](https://github.com/Azure/azure-sdk-for-python) - This repository is for active development of the Azure SDK for Python.
+For consumers of the SDK we recommend visiting our public developer docs at https://docs.microsoft.com/python/azure/ or our versioned developer docs at https://azure.github.io/azure-sdk-for-python.
 * 【2023-12-02】[Avaiga / taipy](https://github.com/Avaiga/taipy) - Turns Data and AI algorithms into production-ready web applications in no time.
 * 【2023-12-02】[swaggyP36000 / TrollStore-IPAs](https://github.com/swaggyP36000/TrollStore-IPAs) - A collection of IPA files from many different sources, for TrollStore!
 * 【2023-12-02】[francozappa / bluffs](https://github.com/francozappa/bluffs) - Bluetooth Forward and Future Secrecy Attacks and Defenses (BLUFFS) [CVE 2023-24023]